deymon28/mcspeedrun/README.md

 - Refactoring the project
 - Fixing known bugs
 - Explicit display of the pause
+- move the timer to search for a village in the village coordinate field (with colour highlighting), format it to a compact view, the rest of the behaviour is preserved

 **In the future**:
 - Separation of task display depending on the world where the player is located